Welge v. Planters Lifesavers Co.

 United States Court of Appeals for the Seventh Circuit

 Richard Welge (plaintiff) was putting the cap on a glass jar of Planters peanuts when it shattered, cutting his hand.
 Welge brought suit against Planters Lifesavers Co.
 (Planters), the manufacturer of the glass jar, and K-Mart (defendants), where the peanuts were purchased.
-Welge testified that he was using the jar exactly how it was meant to be used and that he did not somehow damage the jar after he bought it.
-At trial experts agreed that there was a defect in the jar, but could not determine where it was or when it came to be.
-The district court granted the defendants summary judgment on the ground that Welge did not exclude possible causes of the accident other than a manufacturing defect.
+Welge stated that he was using the jar exactly how it was meant to be used and that he did not somehow damage the jar after he bought it.
+During pretrial discovery, experts agreed that there was a defect in the jar, but they could not determine where it was or when it came to be.
+The district court granted the defendants' summary-judgment motion on the ground that Welge did not exclude possible causes of the accident other than a manufacturing defect.
 Welge appealed.

 Rule of Law